control-freak-ide/misc/ui/Overview.md

 'Deployment/Builds' : Shows running build tasks

-'Services' : Acquired external services/APIS
+'Services' : Acquired external services/APIs

 'Design' : A dedicated view to manage widgets/scenes.

 'Instances' : Deployed local or remote instances of an authored CF3 application, providing facilities of remote updates or debugging.

-'Admin': A dedicated space to manage templates but also to customize the 'vertical' since the IDE is build from out it's own composed parts (eat your own dog food).
+'Admin': A dedicated space to manage templates but also to customize the 'vertical' since the IDE is build out of it's own composed parts (eat your own dog food).
 This allows to customize toolbars, etc...

 ## Navigation (Changed/New)